jsnkle/Celtic-Lunar-Seasonal-Calendar/README.md

 This repository contains the following resources:

-- [The Structure and Mechanics of the Celtic Lunar-Seasonal Calendar](celtic-calendar-mechanics.md) - A technical explanation of the astronomical foundations of the calendar
+- [The Structure and Mechanics of the Draíocht Calendar](draiocht-calendar-mechanics.md) - A technical explanation of the astronomical foundations of the calendar
-- [The Sacred Meanings of the Celtic Lunar-Seasonal Calendar](celtic-month-meanings.md) - An exploration of the meaning and symbolism of each month
+- [The Sacred Meanings of the Draíocht Calendar](draiocht-month-meanings.md) - An exploration of the meaning and symbolism of each month
-- [Celtic-Inspired Lunar-Seasonal Calendar for 2025](celtic-lunar-calendar-2025.md) - A practical calendar for the current year with month start/end dates and lengths
+- [Draíocht Calendar for 2025](draiocht-calendar-2025.md) - A practical calendar for the current year with month start/end dates and lengths
+- [Frequently Asked Questions](draiocht-calendar-faq.md) - Answers to common questions about the calendar system

 ## Using This Calendar

-The Celtic Lunar-Seasonal Calendar can be used alongside the conventional Gregorian calendar.
+The Draíocht Calendar can be used alongside the conventional Gregorian calendar.
 To integrate it into your life:

 1. **Mark the astronomical events** - Note the spring equinox, solstices, and new moons on your conventional calendar
 2. **Observe the month beginnings** - Take note of each new moon as the beginning of a new month